kishanraj41/Data-Visualization/README.md

 #  Data Visualization Using Python

+Python has very rich libraries which can help to read and visualize the data with customizable options.
 The main aim of Data Visualization is to present the data in a pictorial or graphical format.
 It enables stakeholders and decision makers to analyze data visually.
 The data in a graphical format allows them to identify new trends and patterns easily.
 Data Visualization Also helps to understand the data and help us to perform appropreat data analysis and extraction.
 It also reveal concealed relations between the attributes.